 15 of 15

-Carnival is a 4-6 ft bush covered in 2-4 inch flowers.
+Carnival is a 4–6-foot bush covered in 2–4-inch flowers.
 The flowers’ base color is white, but it’s speckled with splashes of reds and purples.
-A classic dahlia that you’ll absolutely love.
+It's a classic dahlia that you’ll love.